-Neuritis, neuralgia, Sciatica, Thoracic Outlet Syndrome, & Carpal Tunnel all refer to conditions resulting in nerve pain.
+Neuritis, neuralgia, Sciatica, Thoracic Outlet Syndrome, & Carpal Tunnel all refer to conditions of the nerves.
 The underlying control system for your body is the brain.
 The brain communicates to the rest of the body through the many nerves that make up your nervous system.
 Some nerves go straight to their destination, but others combine to form complicated nerve networks called a ‘plexus.’
 The brachial plexus is made up of nerves that come out of the middle and lower neck that supply information to the shoulders, arm, elbows, wrists, hands and fingers.
 The Lumbar Plexus is a similar arrangement of nerves originating in the Lumbar Spine and innervating the low back, pelvis, legs.

 1. Brachial Plexus Aggravation